 This report highlights the benefits of electronic repeat dispensing (eRD) and examines its use at ICS level in the North of England, in order to support systems in identifying where prescribing processes may be further streamlined.

-This report looks at the top 50 BNF sections and drugs in terms of spend at CCG level for the financial year to date with a focus on cost growth and item growth.
+This report looks at the top 50 BNF sections and drugs in terms of spend at SICBL level for the financial year to date with a focus on cost growth and item growth.

 Rationale for inclusion: the cost comparison charts (CCCs) aim to represent the diversity of products available; including the least expensive, most prescribed, higher cost products being prescribed and products with additional features.
 The products included are furthermore considered in the context of national and local guidance and stakeholder formulary decisions.
 It is not possible to represent all pharmaceuticals within these charts.